ssbc/ssb-network-identity-spec/README.md

 network identities.
 Meaning only certain people would know that a network identity is you.

-In the following we define the message structure for the messages written to a network identity feed under the root meta feed.
+A message is written to the root meta feed adding the network identities feed:

 ```
 {